amritbhanu/79115amr/paper/2/Readme.md

 ## (ii) Keywords

-  * (ii1) **Search Based Software Engineering** : SBSE converts a software engineering problem into a computational search problem that can be tackled with a metaheuristic.
-This involves defining a search space, or the set of possible solutions.
-This space is typically too large to be explored exhaustively, suggesting a metaheuristic approach. (wiki)
+  * (ii1) **Naive Bayes Classifier** : Naive Bayes is a technique for constructing classifiers: models that assign class labels to problem instances, represented as vectors of feature values.
+It is a family of algorithms based on a common principle: all naive Bayes classifiers assume that the value of a particular feature is independent of the value of any other feature, given the class variable.
+Naive Bayes model works without accepting Bayesian probability or using any Bayesian methods. (wiki)
-  * (ii2) **Parameter Tuning** : Parameter-tuning meant to optimize parameters of a classifier in order to maximize or minimize its objective; typically the maximization of efficiency or error minimization.
+  * (ii2) **Severity** : The impact of a bug on the successful execution of the sorftware system.
+It is an absolute classification.
-  * (ii3) **Crossover Rate** : Whenever two individuals are selected from the parent generation, this parameter specifies the probability with which they are crossed over.
-If they are not crossed over, then the parents are passed on to the next stage (mutation), else the offspring resulting from the crossover are used at the mutation stage.
+  * (ii3) **Stemming and stopwords** : Stemming is the process for reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form.
+Stop words are words which are filtered out before or after processing of natural language data.
+Though stop words usually refer to the most common words in a language. (wiki)
-  * (ii4) **Elitism Rate**  : Elitism describes the process that the best individuals of a population (its elite) automatically survive evolution.
+  * (ii4) **Tf-idf**  : Term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+The number of times a term occurs in a document is called its term frequency.
+An inverse document frequency factor is incorporated which diminishes the weight of terms that occur very frequently in the document set and increases the weight of terms that occur rarely. (wiki)

 ## (iii) Brief Notes